 Chair of the Council

-Luke is a pupil barrister specialising in public, planning, environmental and property law.
-He used to be in the civil service, where he was a parliamentary adviser at the Ministry of Justice, before joining the House of Lords administration as an adviser on constitutional law and policy.
+Luke previously worked for the civil service, where he was a parliamentary adviser at the Ministry of Justice, before joining the House of Lords administration as an adviser on constitutional law and policy.
 He is also a former qigong tutor at CICM, and retains a particular interest in this aspect of the college's teaching.